michelangelox/XlmAddGenBalance/README.md

 ## Installation

-Clone, then with a console in the directory of the project run: npm install --save to retrieve the required module, modify the **/data/input.json** file with your own data and then debug or run index.js in the root of the project.
+- Clone and with a console in the directory of the project,
+- Run: npm install --save (to retrieve the required dependencies/modules)
+- Modify the provided **/data/input.json** file with your own data
+- Run or debug index.js (in the root of the project)

-Whatever data is returned, is eventually written to a file in the same /data/ directory, named: **output.json**.
+Whatever data is returned, is  written to a file in the same /data/ directory, named: **output.json**.

 ## Configuration